VerschaerenJeroen/appium/README.md

 ## Getting Started with Android Studio

-Firstly we open `Android Studio` and will configure the `SDK Manager` which you can find in `options`.
+Firstly we open `Android Studio` and will configure the `SDK Manager` which you can find in `More Actions` or `Options`.
 This will open a menu that is called `Android SDK`, here you will choose an android SDK.
 I have chosen for `Android 12.0` as my physical android device runs Android 12.
 Then open the menu called `SDK tools`.
 Here we will first check `Hide obsolete packages` at the bottom right.
 After this we will check the following list:

 -   Android SDK Build-tools